unfoldingWord-dev/Resource-Container/docs/container_types.rst

         dependencies:
           - "figs-sentences"

-Dependencies are slugs's of modules that should be read before this one.
+Dependencies are :ref:`slug` s of modules that should be read before this one.
 Recommendations are modules that would likely benefit the reader next.